jdiego16/Diccionario-DevOps/automation/jenkins.md

 </p>
 </div>

-## Jobs
->is the main unit of Jenkins, which is in charge of planning and executing tasks defined by a user.
-For example, a job would be in charge of: downloading code from repositories, building, testing and monitoring its execution.
+There you can see the different types of Jobs that can be created.

+* Freestyle proyect
+* pipeline
+* multi-configuration project
+* folder
+* multibranch pipelinw
+* organization folder

 ## pipeline
-are a series of add-ons that allow the integration of elements related to continuous delivery.
+are a series of add-ons that allow the integration of elements related to continuous delivery,the parameters of its operation are written in a script under a defined syntax, you can also have files called "jenkinsfile" where the script of the developed pipeline will be contained.

 example of pipeline script or jenkinsfile